netobserv/network-observability-operator/docs/FlowCollector.md

         <td>boolean</td>
         <td>
           `openShiftAutoDetect` allows, when set to `true`, to detect automatically the machines, pods and services subnets based on the
-OpenShift install configuration and the Cluster Network Operator configuration.<br/>
+OpenShift install configuration and the Cluster Network Operator configuration.
+Indirectly, this is a way to accurately detect external traffic: flows that are not labeled for those subnets are external to the cluster.
+Enabled by default on OpenShift.<br/>
         </td>
         <td>false</td>
       </tr></tbody>